AaronSalo/SickNasty/docs/ARCHITECTURE.md

 Along side the three layers, we also have Domain Specific Objects (DSOs) that get passed around to each of the different layers.

 ## Presentation Layer
-This layer contains several different activities and adapters:
+This layer contains several different activities:
-1. adapter/MessageAdapter
-    - This adapter class is responsible for managing how messages get laid out on the screen (message details, date, which side it resides on).
-2. adapter/PostAdapter
-    - This adapter class provides the translation from the Post object into it's correct view object.
-This class creates the correct TextViews and ImageViews based on the contents of the Post object.
-3. CaptionActivity
+1. CaptionActivity
     - This activity is responsible for accepting a potential caption from the user after they select media from their device to post.
-4. CommunityListPageActivity
+2. CommunityListPageActivity
     - This activity is responsible for navigation to CommunityPages.
 It shows a list of buttons of all the CommunityPages.
-5. CommunityPageActivity
+3. CommunityPageActivity
     - This activity is showcases all the Posts that were posted to this CommunityPage.
 It also contains the button to allow others to post to this page.
-6. CreateCommunityActivity
+4. CreateCommunityActivity
     - This activity contains all the fields required to create a brand new CommunityPage.
-7. LoggedUserPageActivity
+5. LoggedUserPageActivity
     - This activity loads the personal page of the that is currently logged in.
-8. LoginActivity
+6. LoginActivity
     - This activity is the landing zone for new or returning users.
 Existing users will login here.
-9. MessageActivity
+7. MessageActivity
     - This activity is launched from another user's PersonalPage.
 It is the activity responsible for displaying and sending private messages between two people.
-10. OtherUserPageActivity
+8. OtherUserPageActivity
     - This activity is similar to LoggedUserPageActivity, except this activity is ment for other users and does not contain a "post" or "change account details" button.
-11. RegistrationActivity
+9. RegistrationActivity
     - This activity is can be launched from the LoginActivity.
 This is where new users come to create a new account.
-12. SearchActivity
+10. SearchActivity
     - This activity shows the names of all Users that have accounts.
 Pressing on any one of the names will launch OtherUserPageActivity.
-13. UserAccountActivity
+11. UserAccountActivity
     - This activity will give the user the ability to change their personal details pertaining to their user account.

 ## Business